SATURDAY 1 SEPTEMBER 1945

-(Australian Army) Japanese Army 18th Army commander Lt.
-General Hatazo Adachi officially surrenders the Japanese Army forces under his command in a ceremony at Cape Wom Airfield in the presence of 3,000 troops drawn from various units of the Australian Army 6th Division.
+Australian Army: Japanese Army 18th Army commander Lt.
+General Hatazo Adachi officially surrenders the Japanese Army forces under his command at Cape Wom Airfield the ceremony is observed by 3,000 from the 6th Division.
 Afterwards, he attended meetings with Australian Army staff to discuss arrangements related to the surrender.

 FRIDAY, 14 SEPTEMBER 1945